Updated February 2022

 This hike is on the Conestoga Trail along the Pequea Creek directly adjacent to state game lands and the newly acquired Fox Hollow Nature Preserve.
 It is a flat well maintained trail that is perfect for all ages with stunning views of the creek from start to finish.

-A section of the Conestoga Trail that connects Reed Run and House Rock Nature Preserves may be the most challenging hike in Lancaster County and, during the winter, one of the most rewarding with its grand views of the Susquehanna River.
-And with the addition of parking at House Rock Nature Preserve to be complete by February 2020, House Rock Overlook will be much more accessible since the preserve was acquired in 2006.
+A section of the Conestoga Trail that runs through Clark Nature Preserve may be the most challenging hike in Lancaster County and, during the winter, one of the most rewarding with its grand views of the Susquehanna River.
+And with the addition of parking at this preserve completed in February 2020, House Rock Overlook is much more accessible from when the preserve was acquired in 2006.
 Train up before you go and plan ahead with snacks, water, first aid, a map, and plenty of daylight.

 Bellaire Woods Nature Preserve